-- 98. On the day of testimony, the VWU will arrange for the appearance of the witness in Court. - 99.
-If the mental state of the witness so requires, the witness can be monitored by the Psychologist, and any urgent concerns that arise will be communicated to the Chamber. - 100.
+- 97. On the day of testimony, the VWU will arrange for the appearance of the witness in Court. - 98.
+If the mental state of the witness so requires, the witness can be monitored throughout the trial by the Psychologist, and any urgent concerns that arise will be communicated to the Chamber. - 99.
 Before the examination of a witness commences, the Presiding Judge invites the witness to make the solemn declaration to tell the truth, in accordance with rule 66 of the Rules of Procedure and Evidence.
-Before the testimony, in accordance with Rule 66(3) of the Rules of Procedure and Evidence, the VWU shall inform the witness of the offence defined in article 70, paragraph 1 (a) of the Statute.60 - 101.
-The VWU shall inform the witness that he or she will remain under oath until the end of proceedings and it will therefore not be necessary for the witness to repeat the solemn declaration after each adjournment.61 - 102.
-Support services will be available before, during and after testimony.
+Before the testimony, in accordance with Rule 66(3) of the Rules of Procedure and Evidence, the VWU